Quartz features an explorer that allows you to navigate all files and folders on your site. It supports nested folders and is highly customizable.

 Tip

 When writing more complicated functions, the layout file can start to look very cramped.
-You can fix this by defining your functions in another file.
+You can fix this by defining your sort functions outside of the component and passing it in.

 import { Options } from "./quartz/components/ExplorerNode"